nanoframework/Home/docs/organization/README.md

 # .NET **nanoFramework** GitHub organization

-Our GitHub organization holds the various repositories for firmware, class libraries, documentation and tools.
+The .NET **nanoFramework** GitHub organization holds the various repositories for firmware, class libraries, documentation and tools.
-Follows a list and description of the repositories under .NET **nanoFramework** organization.
+Some of the current repositories included under .NET **nanoFramework** organization are listed below.

 ## Repositories